malike/malike.github.io/_posts/2015-08-24-Spring-Security-OAuth2.md

 authentication and authorization for both microservices independently.
 Now that we are both on the same page that replicating authentication and authorization for all microservices is *really ..erm.*

-We both know we need to have a centralised authentication system  where a user authenticates and is authorized on one system, her privileges are recognised throughout all other microservices in the architecture.
+We both know we need to have a centralized authentication system  where a user authenticates and is authorized on one system, her privileges are recognized throughout all other microservices in the architecture.

 Let's talk a bit about **RESTful services**, **Stateless Sessions** and **Stateful Sessions**.